 Make you sure you have a trusted advisor, like your insurance agent, that can answer any questions you may have about your insurance needs.

 How Better Cover can help you with home insurance

 We know it can be stressful to shop for homeowners insurance and get a mortgage at the same time.
 We’re here to help make the process as easy as possible by providing you with competitive quotes from a variety of carriers, like Travelers, Hippo, and Progressive.
-Then, we can work with both the carrier and your loan team over at Better Mortgage to reduce and streamline the potential back and forth between you, your Better Mortgage team, and your policy provider.
+Then, we can work with both the carrier and your loan team to reduce and streamline the potential back and forth between you, your loan team, and your policy provider.
 We can help reduce the amount of time it takes for the whole process from quote to policy – and help you close on your new home as smoothly and quickly as possible.